MaximePop/Jupyter_final/markdown-notebooks-en.md

 ---
-title: "An overview of computer practices in research publications in the HAL database."
+title: "A panorama of computing practices in research publications in the HAL database."
-subject: "Discovery of libraries and APIs."
+subject: "Discovering libraries and APIs."
-subtitle: "An example of the best practices to put in place to constitute a Notebook."
+subtitle: "An example of best practices for creating a Notebook."
 authors:
   - name: "POPINEAU Maxime"
     affiliations: "Digit_Hum"